Sponsor a Horse

 Sweet Sugar, is so loving and affectionate, you can’t help but give her some sugar every time she leans up against you.
 This miniature horse is as full of sass as they come!
 Known around the barn as Sugar Shaker, Sugar Leaf, or Sugar Muffin.
 Sugar is the fifth member of the Equinox herd.
 Rescued from a life of dark isolation, Sugar was found in a stall that she could barely turn around in.
 For two years, she lived without any pasture buddies and scant moments of human interaction.
 Today she is most definitely the boss mare of the herd and does not know she is a miniature horse.
 It has been a joy to watch Sugar’s personality emerge.
 She enjoys learning new tricks with her fellow mini friends Clover and Jasmine.

-Abandoned in a field, this sweet little eighteen year-old mini was seen standing cold and alone after having been neglected for who knows how long.
+Abandoned in a field, this sweet little twenty seven year-old mini was seen standing cold and alone after having been neglected for who knows how long.
 Her basic needs unmet, no one knows how long she had stood there, starving, without water or shelter, all her basic needs unmet.
 Rescued from that lonely life of isolation on none other than January 1, 2017, this old girl’s rescue started the moment she stepped on the trailer to live out the remainder of her life among the For Hank’s Sake herd.

 Named after the beautiful flower as well as the heroic princess in the movie, Aladdin, Jasmine came to For Hank’s Sake a wounded, wilted spirit with desperate dreams for a better, brighter life.
 She wore slippers for hooves and could scarcely take a step because her feet had been neglected for so long.
 Her matted, white coat was dulled, tangled and discolored.
 Like the jasmine flower shrub that bears the same name, Jasmine arrived with a bushy growth that sprawls unless properly pruned.
 And just as annual trimming and proper care will keep the jasmine plant in good form and ensure abundant flowering, our beautiful Jasmine required the same treatment.
 This beautiful flower bud was a beauty to behold when she was allowed to blossom.